-The Sallie Bingham Center for Women's History and Culture in Duke's Rubenstein Library acquires, preserves and makes available to a large population of researchers published and unpublished materials that reflect the public and private lives of women, past and present.
+The Sallie Bingham Center for Women's History and Culture acquires, preserves, and makes available to a large population of researchers published and unpublished materials that reflect the public and private lives of women past and present.

 News & Events

 Tuesday, October 24, 2023 at 5:00 p.m.
 Holsti-Anderson Family Assembly Room, Rubenstein Library

 "In Conversation about the National Black Justice Coalition: Mandy Carter, Victoria Kirby York, and others," exploring the history and future of America’s leading national civil rights organization dedicated to the empowerment of Black lesbian, gay, bisexual, transgender, queer+, and same gender loving (LGBTQ+/SGL) people.

 Access the online exhibit and event information here.

 Keep up to date with news and events from the Bingham Center by subscribing to our email list.